mheinzler/ExecInput/messages/install.md

 Make sure to start a process that is waiting for input.
 Now there are multiple ways to send input:

-- Using the default key binding: Ctrl+Alt+Enter
+- Using the default key binding while the build output panel is visible:
+    Ctrl+Alt+Enter
 - Using the menu item `Tools` → `Send input`
 - Using the `Command Palette` item `ExecInput: Send input`